Castle

 Employees can connect with a counselor at the Employee Assistance Program (EAP) – please call 1-800-252-4555.

-Cigna: For those who participate in medical benefits through the College, our medical insurance provider, Cigna, has also set up a helpline for those dealing with stress, loss or another COVID-19 issue.
+Cigna: For those who participate in medical benefits through the Universitye, our medical insurance provider, Cigna, has also set up a helpline for those dealing with stress, loss or another COVID-19 issue.
 If you need to reach their hotline – please call 1-866-912-1687.
 In addition, they have set up a dedicated website with resources.

 For information on the initial CARES Act funding distribution to students, click here.